-G. Christian Andreasen, Jr. - Mr. Andreasen, a licensed professional engineer, joined the Company in 1982, was named Assistant Vice President-Enterprise Engineering in July 2019.
+G. Christian Andreasen, Jr. - Mr. Andreasen, a licensed professional engineer, joined the Company in 1982, was named Assistant Vice President-Enterprise Engineering in January 2019 and promoted to Vice President-Enterprise Engineering in July 2019.
 He is President and a Director of Pinelands Water and Pinelands